netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 Proceed until you have created a `MultiClusterObservability` resource.

-Before going further, makes sure the observability stack is up and running:
+Before going further, make sure the observability stack is up and running:

 ```bash
 kubectl get pods -n open-cluster-management-observability -w